Energy-Efficient Proactive Caching with Multipath Routing: Numerical Investigations

-We first study how the number of content requests affects the performance of the proposed schemes, where we set $\sum_a\lambda_{na}$ from $20$ to $160$.
-In Figure \ref{fig:per_requests}.(\subref{fig:EG_P1}), both the optimal and GSAC on $(P1)$ share a climbing-remaining-dropping trend while the random keeps falling down.
-With the user requests' increment, and as expected, the energy consumption for caching service is increasing accordingly, and this trend is independent if we utilize the optimal scheme, the GSAC, the Greedy, the Random, or the No-caching.
-However, the increasing rate plays a significant role in the overall energy gains: 1) the climbing (positive slope) represents the No-caching grows at a faster rate than the evaluated algorithm; 2) the remaining (zero slope) shows that both the No-caching and the evaluated algorithm have similar increasing rate; 3) the dropping (negative slope) indicates that the No-caching grows slower than the evaluated algorithm.
-In Figure \ref{fig:per_requests}.(\subref{fig:EG_P1}), when the number of requests ranges from 20 to 60, the network has sufficient resources (i.e. caching space and link bandwidth) to serve end-users, and the optimal together with GSAC can both significantly outperform the No-caching scheme in reducing energy consumption.
-The energy gain ranges from $3.44$ to $4.23$ for the optimal, $3.13$ to $3.87$ for GSAC.
-Then, the network becomes saturated when the number of requests ranges between 60 and 120, which reflects as a steady curve on the energy gain.
-After 120 requests, more users' flows are redirected to the server, and therefore the energy consumption of the optimal and GSAC grows faster than the No-caching.
-Hence the energy gain is reduced to $3.94$ for the optimal and $3.50$ for GSAC.
-Regarding Greedy Caching, the energy gain fluctuates between $2.70$ and $3.01$ according to the number of requests.
-Since it endeavours to assign the requested content to the nearest node, Greedy Caching provides saving in the transmission energy but pays more for hosting the contents.
-For Random Caching, there has been a gradual decline from $2.58$ to $1.88$ in the simulation, which indicates this method cannot deal with the increasing requests flexibly.
-It is worth noting that the energy gain in Figure \ref{fig:per_requests}.(\subref{fig:EG_P1}) is above 1, so all evaluated algorithm can save energy compared to the No-Caching approach.
-Figure \ref{fig:per_requests}.(\subref{fig:CR_P1}) reveals that there has been a continuous decrease in cache-hit ratio with the number of requests increment.
-Generally, the optimal, GSAC and Greedy guarantee the majority of requests (over $95\%$ in the simulation) can be satisfied on the caching nodes, while nearly a third of the flows are redirected to the server in Random Caching 160-request case.
-Particularly, the ratio of optimal and GSAC has a marked decrease after 120 requests, which matches the turning points in Figure \ref{fig:per_requests}.(\subref{fig:EG_P1}).
+In Figure \ref{fig:per_requests}.(\subref{fig:EG_P1}), when the number of requests ranges from 20 to 60, the network has sufficient resources (i.e. caching space and link bandwidth) to serve end-users, and the Optimal together with GSAC can both significantly outperform the No-caching scheme in reducing energy consumption.
+The energy gain ranges from $3.44$ to $4.23$ for the Optimal, and $3.13$ to $3.87$ for the GSAC scheme.
+Then, passing that state, the network becomes saturated when the number of requests ranges between 60 and 120, which reflects a plateau on the energy gain curve.
+After 120 requests, more users' flows are redirected to a core network server, hence the performance resembles more to the No-caching scheme.
+Therefore, the energy gain is reduced to $3.94$ for the Optimal and $3.50$ for GSAC.
+Regarding Greedy Caching, the energy gain fluctuates between $2.70$ and $3.01$ depending on the number of requests.
+Since it endeavours to assign the requested content to the nearest node, Greedy Caching provides savings in the transmission energy but pays more cost for hosting the contents.
+For Random Caching, observe the gradual decline on the energy gain from $2.58$ to $1.88$ in the simulation, which indicates this method cannot deal with the increasing requests in a flexible manner.
+Finally, it is worth noting that the energy gain in Figure \ref{fig:per_requests}.(\subref{fig:EG_P1}) is above 1, so all evaluated algorithms can save energy compared to the No-caching approach.